Cy-47/CaLens/Readme.md

 <div align="center">
  <img src="./Desktop/src-tauri/icons/appicon.png" width=50%>
  <h1>CaLens</h1>

+❌ No more manual event or deadline entries!

+Simply take a screenshot with CeLens, and it will automatically add the event to your calendar 🚀

+Powered by 👀 Vision Language Models

 </div>

-No more manual event or deadline entries!

-Simply take a screenshot with CeLens, and it will automatically add the event to your calendar.

 ![CeLens Screenshot](./screenshot.png)
 _*Screenshot is taken in Pacific Time_